It's Rush Limbaugh and the Excellence in Broadcasting Network.

 So what difference does it make, though?

-Who what what business is it of ours?
+What business is it of ours?

 Why should Romney be subject to McCain's stupid rules?

-But he has to why which is what he said last night when he readdressed the question about shifting chairs on politicians is in Washington is just politics as usual.
+Which is what he said last night when he readdressed the question about shifting chairs on politicians in Washington is just politics as usual.

 Right.

-Put a guy in a different chair, doesn't change anything in Washington.
+Put a guy in a different chair doesn't change anything in Washington.

 It doesn't matter.

-He's got a slavish mainstream media that's giving him I just saw the some project for journalism just did a review of who's getting all kinds of coverage in the drive-by's and and lead story.
+I just saw some project for journalism just did a review of who's getting all kinds of coverage in the drive-bys and lead story.

 And his is slavish.